Elektrobit/crinit/README.md

 ci/docker-run.sh
 ```
 will start a Docker container for the native host architecture with all necessary programs to build Crinit and its
-Doxygen documentation and to run a short local demonstration.
+Doxygen documentation and to run the tests.

 It is possible to run the Docker container for a foreign architecture such as arm64 with the help of qemu-user-static
 and binfmt-support.
 Make sure these packages are installed on your host system if you want to use this functionality.